-Next, we turn to the results for QAOA, shown in Figures~\ref{fig:QAOA_approximation_ratio},~\ref{fig:QAOA_feasibility_percentage},~\ref{fig:QAOA_number_of_shots}.
-Similar to quantum annealing, QAOA often falls short on finding feasible solutions, which results in decaying feasibility percentages in Figure~\ref{fig:QAOA_feasibility_percentage}.
-Even when QAOA returns feasible solutions, their approximation ratio quickly turns sub-optimal when increasing the problem size.
-We observe approximation values of $\geq 2$ for problem with $20$ or more assets in Figure~\ref{fig:QAOA_approximation_ratio}.
-In general, QAOA does not perform significantly better than random sampling with respect to feasibility and approximation ratio, Compared to the problem-specific heuristic, all QAOA configurations deliver lower feasibility percentages and worse approximation ratios.
+Next, we turn to the results for QAOA, shown in Figures~\ref{fig:qaoa_approximation_ratio},~\ref{fig:qaoa_feasibility_percentage},~\ref{fig:qaoa_number_of_shots}.
+Similar to quantum annealing, QAOA often falls short on finding feasible solutions, which results in decaying feasibility percentages in Figure~\ref{fig:qaoa_feasibility_percentage}.
+Even when QAOA returns feasible solutions, their approximation ratios quickly turns sub-optimal when increasing the problem size.
+We observe approximation values of $\geq 2$ for problems with $20$ or more assets in Figure~\ref{fig:qaoa_approximation_ratio}.
+In general, QAOA does not perform significantly better than random sampling with respect to feasibility and approximation ratio.
+Compared to the problem-specific heuristic, all QAOA configurations deliver lower feasibility percentages and worse approximation ratios.
 The QAOA configuration with the best results is the 1-layer linear-ramp (red lines) which returns a lower approximation ratio on a higher feasibility percentage on a similar number of samples than the remaining QAOA configuration.
-Moreover, we observe increasing the number of layers worsens the performance although, in theory, the performance improves with the number of layers.
-Other experiments with 2 and 4 layers affirm this observation.
-We do not show their results here for clarity.
+Moreover, we observe that increasing the number of layers worsens the performance although, in theory, the performance improves with the number of layers.
+Other experiments with 2 and 4 layers affirm this observation while we do not show their results here for clarity.
 We attribute this paradox mainly to two reasons.
 First, more layers increase the circuit execution time.
-Consequently, less shots can be executed in the same time, which can be seen in Figure~\ref{fig:QAOA_number_of_shots}.
+Consequently, less shots can be executed in the same time, which can be seen in Figure~\ref{fig:qaoa_number_of_shots}.
 Second, the effect of noise increases with the circuit size.
 A reason for the decaying performance of QAOA with larger problem instances is the rapidly increasing number of swap gates that are required to transpile the QAOA circuit with all-to-all-connectivity to the quantum computer with limited connectivity.
 For example, for 20 assets, the circuit depth of 1-layer QAOA increases from $161$ to $\approx 11,000$ during transpilation.
-We did not include our results for the classically simulated QAOA.
-The reason is that the largest instance which can be simulated has 7 assets.
-Finally, we remark that we did not run QAOA experiments in which we optimize the parameters on the hardware since the communication times are prohibitively large.